bharagha/eal-2026.0.0/sample-applications/video-search-and-summarization/docs/user-guide/overview-summary.md

 The Video Summarization sample application provides the above listed capabilities through following features:

 - **Rich Video Summarization pipeline**: The application provides a host of capabilities that can be used to qualitatively influence the summary of the given user video.
 The capabilities help with richer contextual and perceptual understanding of the video.
 Example: Using an object detector to enrich the quality of prompt given as input to VLM captioning.
 Further details of configurability is provided in the [architecture overview](./overview-architecture-summary.md) document.
-- **Optimized pipeline on Intel Edge AI Systems hardware**: The application is optimized to run efficiently on Intel® Edge AI systems, ensuring high performance and reliability.
+- **Optimized pipeline on Intel's Edge AI Systems hardware**: The application is optimized to run efficiently on Intel's Edge AI systems, ensuring high performance and reliability.
 - **Customizable pipeline with optimized microservices**: The application allows for customization of various components of the pipeline, such as video ingestion, model selection, selection of capabilities enabled on the pipeline, and deployment options to suit specific use cases and deployment scenarios.
 Intel's Edge AI inference microservices allow developers to customize and adapt specific parts of the application to suit their deployment and usage needs.
 For example, developers can customize the VLM model with different levels of guardrail capabilities based on segment specific needs.
 Intel's inference microservices provide the flexibility to tailor the application for specific deployment scenarios and usage requirements without compromising performance on the given deployment hardware.
 - **Flexible deployment options**: The application provides options for deployment using Docker Compose and Helm charts, enabling developers to choose the best deployment environment for their needs.
 - **Support for a wide range of open-source models**: Intel's Edge AI inference microservices provide flexibility to use the right GenAI models (VLM, Embeddings for example) as required for target usage.
 The application supports various [open-source models](https://huggingface.co/OpenVINO), allowing developers to select the best models for their use cases.